 My time as APPA President has been a privileged service.
-I have enjoyed the regional meetings and other Association-related travel, but I must
+I have enjoyed the regional meetings and other Association-related travel, but I must for more information

-SOME OF TH WORLD'S BRIGHTEST FLO DEPEND ON SC JOHNSON W Call 1-800-503 SCJP for more information
+WORLD'S BRIGHTEST FLO DEPEND ON SC JOHNSON W Call 1-800-503 SCJP

-SOME OF THE WORLD'S
+SOME OF THE

-PIGHTEST FLOORS DEPEND ON SC JOHNSON WAX

-Call 1-800-503-SCJP for more information say that I am most pleased to have participated in this Board meeting.
+SOME OF THE WORLD'S POIGHTEST FLOORS DEPEND ON SC JOHNSON WAX say that I am most pleased to have participated in this Board meeting.
 As I mentioned, a great deal of the time was spent dealing with hiring a chief staff officer, and this caused us to be reflective about our association.
 Everyone worked with diligence to "do the right thing," and we accomplished our goal.
 Your Board members are of the highest caliber, and the quality of the meeting was inspirational.
-Opinions, ideas, and impressions were shared openly and honestly, and it was a pleasure to work with them by Walter A. Schaw, Ph.D.
+Opinions, ideas, and impressions were shared openly and honestly, and it was a pleasure to work with them